 Take the opportunity to evaluate your website and optimize the points that the tool’s report suggests as improvements.

-Before thinking about improving your site’s positioning in search results, there is first a basic step to take for it to appear there: tracking.
+Before considering improving your site’s positioning in search results, there is first a basic step to take for it to appear there: tracking.
 This is the first step the bot takes to organize websites.

 So you should know if Google is tracking your pages.
 The first step is to send a sitemap, which tells Google all the pages to crawl on your site.